TheLens/realestate/README.md

 * PostGIS 2.1
 * Flask
 * SQLAlchemy
+* Virtualenvwrapper/virtualenv

 #### Setup

-Not yet sure if this setup will work or not.
+(Not yet sure if this setup will work or not.)

 `git clone https://github.com/TheLens/realestate.git`